-As of the November 15, 2013 adoption of the long-term expected rate of return, by the PERA Board, the target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:
+These ranges were combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and then adding expected inflation.
+As of the November 18, 2016 adoption of the current long-term expected rate of return by the PERA Board, the target allocation and best estimates of geometric real rates of return for each major asset class are summarized in the following table:

 Asset Class Target Allocation 10 Year Expected Geometric Real Rate of Return

-U.S. Equity - Large Cap 26.76% 5.00%
+U.S. Equity - Large Cap 21.20% 4.30%

-U.S. Equity - Small Cap 4.40 5.19%
+U.S. Equity - Small Cap 7.42 4.80%

-Non U.S. Equity - Developed 22.06 5.29%
+Non U.S. Equity - Developed 18.55 5.20%

-Non U.S. Equity - Emerging 6.24 6.76%
+Non U.S. Equity - Emerging 5.83 5.40%

-Core Fixed Income 24.05 0.98%
+Core Fixed Income 19.32 1.20%

-High Yield 1.53 2.64%
+High Yield 1.38 4.30%

-Long Duration Gov't/Credit 0.53 1.57%
+Non U.S. Fixed Income - Developed 1.84 0.60%

-Emerging Market Bonds 0.43 3.04%
+Emerging Market Bonds 0.46 3.90%

-Real Estate 7.00 5.09%
+Core Real Estate 8.50 4.90%

+Opportunity Fund 6.00 3.80%

-Private Equity 7.00 7.15%
+Private Equity 8.50 6.60%

-Total 100.00%
+Cash Total 1.00 100.00% 0.20%

-In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected rate of return assumption of 7.50%.
+In setting the long-term expected rate of return, projections employed to model future returns provide a range of expected long-term returns that, including expected inflation, ultimately support a long-term expected rate of return assumption of 7.25 percent.

 Discount rate.
-The discount rate used to measure the total pension liability was 7.50 percent.
+The discount rate used to measure the total pension liability was 7.25 percent.
 The projection of cash flows used to determine the discount rate applied the actuarial cost method and assumptions shown above.
 In addition, the following methods and assumptions were used in the projection of cash flows:

-- Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
-In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.90%. - Employee contributions were assumed to be made at the current member contribution rate.
-Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members. - Employer contributions were assumed to be made at rates equal to the fixed statutory rates specified in law, including current and estimated future AED and SAED, until the Actuarial Value Funding Ratio reaches 103%, at which point, the AED and SAED will each drop 0.50% every year until they are zero.
-Additionally, estimated employer contributions included reductions for the funding of the AIR and retiree health care benefits.
-For future plan members, employer contributions were further reduced by the estimated amount of total service costs for future plan members not financed by their member contributions.
+- Updated economic and demographic actuarial assumptions adopted by PERA's Board on November 18, 2016. - Total covered payroll for the initial projection year consists of the covered payroll of the active membership present on the valuation date and the covered payroll of future plan members assumed to be hired during the year.
+In subsequent projection years, total covered payroll was assumed to increase annually at a rate of 3.50%. - Employee contributions were assumed to be made at the current member contribution rate.
+Employee contributions for future plan members were used to reduce the estimated amount of total service costs for future plan members.